julysfire/scripts-misc/README.md

 ### ValheimBackup.ps1

 A quick script to backup your Valheim character saves and worlds.
 Very useful for a one click backup if you are using any mods and want to be save with your world and characters.

+### RecycleBinClear.bat

+A very quick bat file that I bind to my keyboard for quickly emptying the reycle bin because I like to keep it nice and tidy.